Read This First

 Prompt 3: Why might some people become bored or frustrated with philosophy, and how might I keep my philosophy studies exciting?

-The central claim is this: People might become bored or frustrated with philosophy for several reasons, and understanding these can help in devising strategies to keep your philosophy studies exciting and engaging.
+In plain terms: People might become bored or frustrated with philosophy for several reasons, and understanding these can help in devising strategies to keep your philosophy studies exciting and engaging.

 This middle step carries forward study training in philosophy.
-It shows what that earlier distinction changes before the page asks the reader to carry it any farther.
+It shows what that earlier distinction changes before the page asks the reader to carry it farther.

 Philosophy often deals with abstract concepts that can be difficult to grasp.
 The complexity of philosophical arguments and the nuanced distinctions can be daunting for beginners.